 Ever been frustrated when calling a lead and, before you even had a chance to provide them with a quote, they bought from someone else instead?
 Or maybe they say they had already been bombarded by other callers, and therefore weren’t interested in what you have to say?
 A majority of sales reps (if not all of them!) have experienced this at one time or another during their career.
 No salesperson wants to miss an opportunity to secure new business, hit their sales goals, and generate new revenue for their company.
-Even if you already have a great sales team, “Speed to Lead” is crucial to your success.
+Even if you already have a great sales team, “Speed to Lead” is crucial to your success, and a great R.O.I.

 What is “Speed to Lead” & Why Does it Matter?